The Best Free Museums To Visit Across The US

 Baltimore Museum of Art

+But if you only see one thing there, it needs to be the museum's Matisse collection.
 Located adjacent to the Mazaroff Center is the Ruth R. Marder Center for Matisse Studies, which includes a dedicated exhibition gallery, library, and study room containing more than 600 works by French visual artist Henri Matisse.
-The Matisse collection is part of the museum's larger Cone Collection, a collection amassed by sisters Etta and Claribel Cone.
-The Cone collection also includes works by Van Gogh, Gauguin, Degas, Cézanne, and Picasso.
+The Matisse collection is part of the museum's larger Cone Collection, a collection amassed by sisters Etta and Claribel Cone that also includes works by Van Gogh, Gauguin, Degas, Cézanne, and Picasso.

 Getty Villa Museum and Getty Center in Los Angeles